 Should you wish to discuss Child Protection and the safety of your child, or indeed any other topic involving your child, please feel free to contact the school.

-Meadowhead policies below are marked with our name.
+Specific Meadowhead safeguarding policies are below.
 Our related policies (for example attendance, behaviour, bullying, health and safety, equality and diversity) can be found by following the menu links on the right.

-Please visit their website for all aspects of Safeguarding Sheffield Children.
+Please visit the Sheffield Children Safeguarding Partnership homepage for all aspects of Safeguarding Sheffield Children.

 |Are you a new staff member looking to join our school?
 We have the following key policies for you to look at: